 We perform surveys in the winter so that when a house is heated there is a large difference between the temperature inside the house compared to the outside.

 During the survey, a large extractor fan is fitted to an external door and run continuously to reduce the pressure inside the house.
 This causes cold air to be drawn in though any gaps.
-As we work through each room in the house we use the thermal imaging camera to look for cold spots.
+As we work through each room in the house we use the thermal imaging camera to look for cold spots which point to thermal faults in the fabric of the building.
 These may be caused by gaps to the outside through which draughts are pulled by the fan, or by poor thermal insulation from cold bridging or missing insulation etc.

 As the householder, you are involved directly with the survey by accompanying the surveyor to see first hand how heat moves around your home and where it is lost.
 The entire survey is recorded as a video with audio of the surveyor's commentary and any discussions you might have with them.
 The video is given to you afterwards on a USB memory stick, so you can review the findings at any point.

-Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied.
+Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied, but we cannot offer this as professional advice.
+You must always consult an expert to determine the best way forward.
 We will record your current energy use by looking at your gas and electricity bills (you will need to find them in advance and you will have the opportunity to borrow a CHEESE energy monitoring and action pack containing simple-to-use meters to monitor energy use and information on DIY energy-saving techniques.

 Because we are continuously developing the CHEESE Project and its approach, we will ask you to complete a short questionnaire after the survey to obtain feedback and to learn how effective the survey was for you.
 We will follow up again after a month and after a year to see if your energy use has changed!